tayloraswift/swift-mongodb/README.md

 </div>

-*`swift-mongodb`* is a pure-Swift, Foundation-less BSON library and MongoDB driver.
+*`swift-mongodb`* is a pure-Swift BSON library and MongoDB driver.
+All of the constituent products in this package are Foundation-free.

 ## getting started